 As our healthcare system is stretched to the limit during these turbulent times, it is vital that we as individuals become more self-reliant.
 By staying healthy, we can avoid crowded emergency rooms and doctors’ offices, and be available to help those who need it.
 So here are my personal recommendations for building immunity, vitality, and resilience in the midst of these turbulent times.

 1. Get Your Vitamin D Levels Up

 In his “Coronavirus Prevention and Treatment” feature in Vitality magazine, Dr. Zoltan Rona, MD stated: “Vitamin D promotes the production of cathelicidin, a protein with natural antibiotic properties.
 Cathelicidin kills viruses, bacteria, fungi, and parasites.
 The more vitamin D in the system, the more the body makes this antibiotic.”

-Furthermore, Dr. Tom Frieden, former CDC Director, wrote an article for CNN addressing the current state of COVID-19 in the U.S. In the article, he identified ways to increase your personal health resilience: “Of all of the various proposed measures to increase your resistance to infection, regular physical activity and adequate vitamin D levels probably have the most scientific evidence to support them – and can be done safely.”
+Furthermore, Dr. Tom Frieden, former CDC Director, wrote an article for CNN which identified ways to increase your personal health resilience: “Of all of the various proposed measures to increase your resistance to infection, regular physical activity and adequate vitamin D levels probably have the most scientific evidence to support them – and can be done safely.”
 Read the full article here.

-Vitamin D supplements manufactured in Canada are widely available in health food stores and online.
-These high-quality, high-potency supplements can be taken daily with meals, according to the dosages recommended by health experts such as Dr. Rona.
+Vitamin D supplements are widely available in health food stores and online.
+These quality supplements can be taken daily with meals, according to the dosages recommended by health experts such as Dr. Rona.
 I like to take vitamin D3/K2 supplements with meals, at least twice per day.

-Or to raise your vitamin D levels using UVB phototherapy, find a clinic that offers sessions, or use the coupon below to order UVB lights online.
+Or to raise your vitamin D levels using UVB phototherapy, find a clinic that offers sessions, or use the coupon below to order UVB lights for home use.
 Here’s more information about UVB phototherapy.

 2. Get Outdoors: Solar UV Rays Kill Viruses